 - The Additional Online Coaching can be used as input for your next Touchstone evaluation that you’d like to submit.

-- The Additional Online Coaching as an extension to the coaching you received by the Evaluation Program.
-You cannot use an unsubmitted Touchstone as basis for the additional online coaching in order to get a “promised pass” before you officially submit the Evaluation.
+- You cannot use an unsubmitted Touchstone as a basis for the Additional Online Coaching in order to get a “promised pass” before you officially submit your Touchstone.

-If you would like to receive this additional coaching we encourage you to contact an ST Instructor of your choice:
+So if you’d like to receive Additional Online Coaching on a submitted Touchstone of yours, we encourage you to contact an ST Instructor of your choice:

 - The expected cost will be comparable to the regular lesson rate of the ST Instructor.